kytrinyx/calorie/README.md

         week.days.each do |day|
           unless day.blank?
             # the day of the month is day.number
-            # do stuff with day.data
+            # do stuff with day.data, which is
+            # whatever you happened to put into the
+            # data hash
             if day.today?
               # omg, it's RIGHT NOW
             end